 By Jaideep Mirchandani and Dominique Friedl

-In this post, we’ll talk about how our Lock products come together to serve these underbanked and underserved consumers.
+In this post, we’ll talk about how Lock and Access come together to serve these underbanked and underserved consumers.
 We’ll give an example of how this has worked with a partner in Africa who has a truly end to end integrated consumer journey.

 A lifecycle view to enable device financing